jakemmarsh/angularjs-gulp-browserify-boilerplate/README.md

 ##### Logging File Sizes

-A configurable boolean, 'logsizes', is located in gulp/config.js and defaulted to false.
+A configurable boolean, `logsizes`, is located in `gulp/config.js` and defaulted to `false`.
 If enabled, files that are compressed throughout the build process will have their sizes logged before and after the compression tasks.
 This allows you to be always be conscious of your file sizes and track the results of various optimizations.

 ##### Production Task